CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 #### [Datastore](https://github.com/CybercentreCanada/assemblyline-base/tree/master/assemblyline/datastore)

-The Assemblyline Datastore component is essentially the database where we store analysis results.
+The Assemblyline Datastore component is the database where we store analysis results.
 While the Datastore was originally built as generic as possible, it currently pretty much only works with Elasticsearch since we've tied in a lot of Elasticsearch-specific features to make it faster.
 It could be made to work on projects derived from Elasticsearch, like OpenSearch for example.

 The Datastore is there to ensure a stable connection to the Elasticsearch backend with auto keep-alive and retries, easy index management, and sync with the code as well as support for all the basic features like `get`, `put`, `update`, `search`, `facet`, `stats`, `histogram` ...